zackb/continuum/README.md

 ```

 ##Goals
-Use memory mapped files and log-structured-merge trees (LSM) to efficienty store, retreive, and analyze larege amounts of time-based data.
+1. Use memory mapped files and log-structured-merge trees (LSM) to efficienty store, retreive, and analyze larege amounts of time-based data.

-Leverage existing underlying code technologies like RocksDB, LevelDB, BerkeleyDB and similar datastores.
+2. Leverage existing underlying code technologies like RocksDB, LevelDB, BerkeleyDB and similar datastores.
+3. Employ time-to-live (TTL) or downsampling (RRD) to efficeintly use disk space.

 ####TimeSeries Data (space/time): (ScoreCard and Portal)
  - Small number of unique time series with very large data volume